Table of Contents

 Side note 1 - The best source I know for Ex-cube farming is to run "Light: Barren Blossom" UQ triggers which are the solo version of the Profound Darkness UQ.
 Running this on Extra Hard difficulty should be pretty quick (<10 min and eventually closer to 5min) and you'll get ~45 Ex-cubes each run in the form of 10 and 11 star weapons which you turn into cubes at the "Swap Shop" (option is under the shopping cart icon (far right) when you bring up the menu bar).
 You'll purchase triggers using Rising Weapon Badge 3s at the badge exchange vendor who is also on the 2nd floor of the shopping plaza (if you don't have any RWB3s you can exchange higher badges (RWB4s and the current RWB5s) for RWB3s at a nice exchange rate).

-Side note 2 - You can obviously find fodder weapons from enemy drops in any activity, or from the player shops, but the solo ultimate quest against Omega Masquerade is one of the quickest sources I know.
-Once you learn the fight, you can often kill him in 2 minutes or less on Level 1 and he'll drop a decent number of Vita weapons and low rarity units.
+Side note 2 - If you don't want to buy fodder weapons, the solo Ultimate Quest against Omega Masquerade is one of the quickest sources I know.
+Once you learn the fight, you can often kill him in 2 mins or less on Lvl 1 and he'll drop a decent number of Vita weapons and low rarity units.

 Lastly, please keep in mind that upslotting to 6-slots is only risk-free if you use a 40% AA item because we're currently in a 10% boost week.
 If it's not a boost week (or resources are tight) it's easiest to stay at 5s or even 4s.
 If you really want to get to 6-slots on a non-boost week, you'll first need to affix and augment called "Augment Guidance" onto your 5-slot Rivalate.
 You can buy weapons with this augment on the Player Shop and whenever this augment is on your base weapon you'll get an extra 5% chance of success the next time you affix.
 Using two 5-slot fodder weapons with Augment Guidance on them will give you a 50% chance of transferring it to your base Rivalate weapon.
 During the current 10% boost week, you can get this to 100% if you use a 40% AA item.
 However, during a non-boost week you'll need to buy three 5-slot fodder weapons with Augment Guidance because having 3 copies gives you a 80% chance of successfully transferring it, which you can get to 100% by using a 30% AA item.